xcube-dev/xcube-cds/README.md

    number should be set to 0.5.2.dev0.

  - Add a new first section to the changelog with the new version number.

+ - Merge the changes from https://github.com/conda-forge/xcube-cds-feedstock
+   back to the master branch of https://github.com/dcs4cop/xcube-cds-feedstock, so that it's ready to serve as a base for the next update branch.